flatironhealth/fh-immuta-utils/doc/managing_policies.md

 $ conda activate fh-immuta-utils
 $ fh-immuta-utils policies --config-file foo.yml --type data
 ```
+*Note*: To apply both data and subscription policies, skip the `--type` argument which defaults to
+both data and subscription policies being applied.

 Running the script above will generate a new global data policy named `policy_1_access_policy` that will:
 * **action** --> mask fields tagged `tag1` using hashing for everyone except when user is a member of group `group1`
 * **circumstance** --> on data sources with columns tagged `tag1`

+### Supported Values

 The policy can be configured many ways.
 However, only the following are currently supported values by `fh-immuta-utils`: